nishan9/Sudoku/README.md

 | AI Escargot      | 2.178       |   1.038           |
 | All Sudokus (provided with this task)   | < 600        |  8.610 |

-The above results show a dramatic difference given the inputs.
+The above results show a drastic difference given the inputs.
 The problem lies with the unsolvable sudokus, the minimized problem space tackles this exception quite well.
 The bigger problem size took significantly longer to execute was to sum the sudoku grid as a final check to be equal to 405.

-## Optimizing algorithmic performance through language-specific tools

-- Using numpy
-- Using list comprehension
-- Using itertools
-- Using builtin functions such as sum

 ## Future Works